Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mtt/abt/sample2/index.rst

 More convenient way is to implement `A/B` testing through page inheritance.
-Create a base page for particular `A/B` mode and other `A/B` modes can be implemented within a pages which are inherited from a base page.
+Create a base page for particular `A/B` mode and other `A/B` modes can be implemented within pages which are inherited from a base page.

 .. figure:: img/screen1.png